HewlettPackard/Docker-SimpliVity/ops/README.md

 ### Using more than three nodes when DRS is not enabled
-The default vm_hosts file in the solution github repository corresponds to a deployment on a 3-node HPE SimpliVity cluster.
+The default vm_hosts file in the solution GitHub repository corresponds to a deployment on a 3-node HPE SimpliVity cluster.
 For each Ansible host in the inventory, you use the `esxi_hosts` variable to specify on which ESX hosts the VM should be placed.
 The following code extract shows 3 UCP VMs distributed across the three members of the cluster.
 This is the recommended placement as you don’t want to one node to host two UCP VMs as a failure of that node would result in the cluster losing quorum.
 ```
 [ucp]
 clh-ucp01 ip_addr='10.10.174.112/22' esxi_host='simply01.am2.cloudra.local'